The following is information for F-1 Students:

 Please review our updates below.
 Do not hesitate to outreach to us with any questions!

 No, the University’s Campus Housing will remain open for students who continue to need housing even if the campus were to close.
 As such, international students who live on campus are eligible to remain on campus.
-Note: A notification of intent must be submitted to the Housing Office.
-Food service remains available as well.
+Food service remains available as well from Sodexho as a "to go" option.

 Yes, the OISS remains open to meet all your immigration needs,but not through a walk-in process.
-There is an advisor available for appointments, workshops, etc. which will be offered via Zoom or phone.
-Letters and new I-20s will be mailed to your address on record unless you request otherwise.
+There is an advisor available for phone appointments.
+Letters and new I-20s will be emailed during this COVID-19 crisis time unless you request an original document to be mailed and provide a U.S. address only.
 Email OISS Sr. Director Dr. Juanita Hall at email@example.com for guidance on submission of paperwork.

 NOTE: The general university resources will be available, however, many will not be offered in-person.
 Most offices are including phone, email, and virtual options to access campus resources (e.g., library, counseling, academic services, international services, etc.).
 The gym/fitness center and aquatic center are closed due to county policy.
 Please go online and/or call the office you require support from before physically going to their office location.